 Operation Gadgetman! by Malorie Blackman

 Beans calls her dad ‘Gadgetman’ because of the amazing gadgets he invents – everything from exploding biscuits to Spy Kits.
-With crazy inventions, mysteries to solve and fast-paced action, this will be a popular addition to your year 4 book corner.
+With madcap inventions, mysteries to solve and fast-paced action, this will be a popular addition to your year 4 book corner.

 The Children of Green Knowe by Lucy M. Boston